 A Cowboy Gunslinger type who was extraordinarily lucky, with both the good and bad kind being equally in play.

 A Fortune Teller/Medium who could see the future using tarot cards, speak with the dead through a seance, and had other such mystical abilities.

 A Masked Superhero similar to DC Comics' Hour Man.
 A secret formula gave him Super Strength, Speed, and Toughness for a short time.
 Too much of the elixir made him go mad, giving him a slight Jekyll and Hyde vibe.

-A Mechanical Person, an advanced steam-powered automaton resembling a butler or maid (I forget which) that claimed to having been Human at one time.
+A Mechanical Person, an advanced steam-powered automaton resembling a butler or maid (I forget which) that claimed to have been Human at one time.

 The Steamboat was owned by the Street Magician fellow whom Kei had met and who Liza described as a Willy Wonka-esque figure.
 The ship essentially ran itself, with no Captain or Crew aboard beyond the PCs and the Magician.

 Every few sessions the Steamboat would run a low on supplies or need repairs for some reason and dock at a port on 'The River' that could be literally anywhere.
 From what I can recall they once stopped at a medieval fishing town that thought they were circus performers of some kind.
 Another adventure had them at a late 16th century Pirate Cove.
 They encountered such adversaries as Unseelie Court Faeries, bloodthirsty Pirates, a Ghost Ship of Undead Sailors (late Age of Sail), and more.
 There was a Big Bad, a central menace behind it all that wanted the Steamboat and possibly the Magician but it wasn't a person; more like an abstract concept focused on crushing one's dreams.